 In 2011, the Joint Official Positions Development Conference of the International Society for Clinical Densitometry and the IOF on the FRAX fracture risk prediction algorithms published the following statement “Evidence that bone turnover markers predict fracture risk independent of BMD is inconclusive.
 Therefore, bone turnover markers are not included as risk factors in FRAX.”.

-The U.S. Preventative Services Task Force (USPSTF) 2011 recommendation on osteoporosis screening address DXA testing but do not mention bone turnover markers.
+The U.S. Preventative Services Task Force (USPSTF) recommendations on osteoporosis screening are in the process of being updated.
+The 2011 recommendation on osteoporosis screening addresses dual-energy x-ray absorptiometry (DXA) testing but does not mention bone turnover markers.

-Several tests for bone turnover markers have been cleared by the U.S> Food and Drug Administration (FDA) using the 510(k) process:
+Several tests for bone turnover markers have been cleared by the U.S. Food and Drug Administration (FDA) using the 510(k) process, examples are listed below:

-Measurement of serum or urine bone turnover markers (collagen cross-links/biochemical markers) is considered investigational in the diagnosis and management of osteoporosis.
+Measurement of bone turnover markers is considered investigational in the diagnosis and management of osteoporosis.

-Measurement of serum or urine bone turnover markers (collagen cross-links/biochemical markers) is considered investigational in the management of patients with conditions associated with high rates of bone turnover, including but not limited to Paget’s disease, primary hyperparathyroidism and renal osteodystrophy.
+Measurement of bone turnover markers is considered investigational in the management of patients with conditions associated with high rates of bone turnover, including but not limited to Paget’s disease, primary hyperparathyroidism and renal osteodystrophy.

-There is insufficient evidence that measurement of bone turnover markers improves patient management or health outcomes in patients with conditions associated with high bone turnover including but not limited to Paget’s disease, primary hyperparathyroidism, and renal osteodystrophy.
-Thus, bone turnover marker testing for these other conditions is considered investigational.
+There is little published literature on the use of bone turnover markers in the management of conditions associated with high rates of bone turnover.
+The evidence includes observational studies on the association between markers and disease activity and systemic reviews of those studies.
+There is a lack of evidence on how measurement of bone turnover markers can change patient management or improve health outcomes in patients with conditions associated with high bone turnover including but not limited to Paget’s disease, primary hyperparathyroidism, and renal osteodystrophy.
+Therefore, the evidence is insufficient to determine the effects on net health outcomes and utilization of bone turnover marker testing for these other conditions is considered investigational.